 breath, lifting your chest and "breathing in love and thankfulness" as a positive affirmation, and exhaling out the bitterness and self-absorption!
 Plus the deep breathing refocuses you and calms you down as well.
 I say, "I am full of Love and grateful for all that I have and all that I am," as I deeply inhale.
 On the exhale I say, "I release my self absorption and bitterness!"

 Or I do heart-opening yoga poses to allow my body to experience the Love that is available to me and to others.
-If you subscribe to my free newsletter, Body Moments, I often feature heart opening poses for you to learn and practice.

 Make it your genuine effort to develop your own attitude of gratitude, in whatever form has meaning to you.